5 Options For Mudroom Flooring

 Many natural stones like slate are very affordable, but other rare stones can often be very expensive – it all depends on the availibility.
 When properly sealed (which needs to be done about one a year), natural stone is durable and easy to maintain.
 Choosing a natural stone or tile that has a rough texture instead of a polished finish will be better as a non-slip surface.

-The beauty of natural stone is can be seen in this mudroom design by Anna Baskin.
+The beauty of natural stone is put to good use in mudroom design.
 There is so much variation and textural relief that can’t be achieved with another type of flooring – it really is a work of art.

-If you like to be unique and desire lots of movement and variation, natural stone / tile would be a better choice.
+If you like to be unique and desire lots of movement and variation, natural stone tile is a good choice.
 If you like a more monotone look with no maintenance, then ceramic tile is a great option.

 Being the most dependable and sturdy type of flooring, wood is often a favorite for high traffic spaces.
 Because of it’s luxurious look, it’s a very sophisticated and timeless selection.
-For a mudroom floor that gets lots of traffic, choosing a hardwood or reclaimed wood would be a good recommendation.
+For a mudroom floor that gets lots of traffic, choosing an engineered hardwood is a good recommendation.

 Vinyl flooring is an inexpensive and durable solution for a mudroom, which makes it a definite contender for best floor for mudroom installation.
-It will probably not last-a-lifetime as some of the other options, but it’s extremely tough to wear and scratches, and essentially maintenance-free.
-Similar to ceramic tile, there are an array of different sizes and styles for vinyl flooring.
+It will probably not last-a-lifetime, as some of the other options.
+However, it’s extremely tough to wear and scratches, and essentially maintenance-free.
+Similar to ceramic flooring, there are an array of different sizes and styles for vinyl flooring.
 Depending on the size of your space, this could be an easy do-it-yourself weekend project since there are minimal tools required.

 Choosing a material that works for your setting and home environment is key to the durability and life span of your mudroom floor!